 The consultation period closes on 18 March 2019.
 DairyNZ will be making a submission on behalf of dairy farmers.
 We are currently working through the proposal and forming a view of the best way to submit to achieve dairy’s goals in alignment with the Dairy Tomorrow strategy, the Sustainable Dairying: Workplace Action Plan and our workforce needs.

-Details of the consultation including how to make your own submission are on the MBIE website.
+To read the full consultation document or find out more details about the consultation, including how to make your own submission, visit the MBIE website.